-- In conducting its insurance business, the Company receives general insurance liability claims, and becomes involved in actual or threatened related litigation arising therefrom, including claims in respect of pollution and other environmental hazards.
+- In the course of conducting insurance business, the Company receives general insurance liability claims, and becomes involved in actual or threatened litigation arising therefrom, including claims in respect of pollution and other environmental hazards.
 Amongst these are claims in respect of asbestos production and handling.
-Given the significant delays that are experienced in the notification of these claims, the potential number of incidents which they cover and the uncertainties associated with establishing liability, the ultimate cost cannot be determined with certainty.
-Gross of reinsurance the level of uncertainty within the Technical Provisions for latent claims is high.
-The Company has extensive reinsurance in place against these claims so net of reinsurance the level of uncertainty is insignificant. - PPOs represent a material part of Best Estimate Liabilities.
+Given the significant delays that are experienced in the notification of these claims, the potential number of incidents which they cover and the uncertainties associated with establishing liability and the availability of legacy reinsurance, the ultimate cost cannot be determined with certainty.
+In part these costs are estimated with consideration of market information published by the Institute and Faculty of Actuaries, on which a preliminary update was provided in January.
+However, on the basis of current information, and having regard to the level of provisions made for general insurance claims and substantial reinsurance cover now in place, management consider that any changes in costs arising are not likely to have a material impact on the financial position of the Company. - PPO represent a material part of Best Estimate Liabilities.
 They also represent one of the most uncertain elements of the Company's Technical Provisions due to their long-tailed nature and the sensitivity to changes in economic-related assumptions.
-Additional uncertainty arises due to potential differences in the life expectancy of claimants compared to that expected, as well as the potential uncertainty in the propensity for non-life large injury claims to settle as PPOs as opposed to lump sum awards.
-Gross of reinsurance the level of uncertainty within the Technical Provisions for PPOs is very high.
-The Company purchases reinsurance to mitigate longevity risk in relation to these claims, which materially reduces the level of uncertainty. - Following the announcement of the Lord Chancellor on 15 July 2019 to increase the Ogden discount rate from the minus 0.75% set in 2017 to minus 0.25%.
-The July 2019 announcement is considered to reduce uncertainty within the shorter term, however uncertainty does remain in the medium to longer term as the Lord Chancellor will review the Ogden discount rate at least every five years and has also asked for further review on the advantages and disadvantages of a dual rate regime. - The UK's decision to exit the EU increases the uncertainty within the valuation process, mainly in relation to future claims ratio forecasts.
+Additional uncertainty arises due to potential differences in the life expectancy of claimants compared to that expected, as well as the potential uncertainty in the propensity for non-life large injury claims to settle as PPO as opposed to lump sum awards.
+Gross of reinsurance the level of uncertainty within the Technical Provisions for PPO is very high.
+The Company purchases reinsurance to mitigate longevity risk in relation to these claims, which materially reduces the level of uncertainty. - The UK's exit from the EU increases the uncertainty within the valuation process, mainly in relation to future claims ratio forecasts.
 This is driven by increased uncertainty around the economic outlook for the UK including inflation expectations, economic activity, unemployment levels and the future strength of sterling against other currencies.
 There's also uncertainty regarding whether the UK is now more likely to introduce legislative changes which have the potential to impact claims costs.
-Most lines of business have the potential to be impacted. - Further information on the impact of the COVID-19 global pandemic is contained within section F.5 (unaudited).
+Most lines of business have the potential to be impacted. - The uncertainty and impact of further potential lockdowns and evolving strains of the COVID-19 virus may introduce some variability around the frequency and severity of claims for multiple lines of business.
+See section C.1 for further detail on the impact of COVID-19, including Business Interruption claims, on the underwriting risk profile of the Company.